 Lara’s first stories were published by Top Cow.
 The first in this series (outside of the crossover with Witchblade) found her Iran.
 As is often the case with Lara, she was caught by the Iranian military, who was aware that a Caucasian woman was in possession of a specific necklace of archaeological significance and after being discovered she was forced to fight her way out.
 She is eventually forced to drive her vehicle off of a cliff, but she was rescued by Compton who arrived in a helicopter.
 Although not of any long-standing importance to the character or series this set the tone for both.

 She is soon after contacted by Paris D’Arsene for a job involving a sunken galleon.
 This perpetuated another common characteristic of her stories that she is often forced or convinced in some manner to work for those with less than good intentions.
 She is to retrieve the Medusa’s Mask.
 Though she agrees and eventually discovers the galleon, her yacht is destroyed and she finds a clue that her ex-boyfriend Chase Carver is somehow involved.
 She discovers that he is in Nepal and journeys there to find him.
 The search for a man named Taj who might have information for them, but she discovers him antagonistic towards her over a past grievance.
 He is eventually killed by an arrow shot by an unknown assailant as is Compton, though he lives.
 She eventually discovers that Chase has been tracking her as he helps to save her life.
 Though he soon after tried to rekindle their romantic affair, she is uninterested.
 He reveals they must retrieve a key from a secluded mountain area.
 While they are there looking for the mask, they actually discover that the Medusa’s Mask is there (after unexpectedly falling into a hole.)
-Compton reappears and reveals that he was double crossing her all along.
+Compton reappears and reveals that he was double-crossing her all along.
 He reveals that he has held a grudge against her family for a long time and puts on the mask which possesses him.
 Lara soon shoots him though.
 She retrieves the mask and eventually trades it to D’Arsene who gives her a music box with sculpture in return.
 The sculpture is of her mother and D’Arsene admits he always admired her from afar.
-As he leaves though his plane explodes.
+As he leaves through his plane explodes.

 This would lead her to begin a sequence of adventures with Chase.
 This begins as she is contacted by her college roommate Vanessa Fenyway, herself a successful archaeologist.
-While on their way to rendezvous with her they are attacked by a pteranodon.
+While on their way to rendezvous with her they are attacked by a Pteranodon.
 After eventually finding her they discover that Vanessa has discovered a relatively fresh fossil of a triceratops.
 A subterranean passageway indicates that man and dinosaurs may have at one point co-existed.
 Venturing further into the underground area, they discover themselves transported seemingly to another world.
 They are separated from Chase and attacked by a tyrannosaurus rex, which is nearly successful in killing Vanessa before Lara manages to kill it.
-After being attacked by a possessed Chase it is revealed that Morgan Le Fey, the sorceress from myth is actually responsible for all of these occurrences.
+After being attacked by a possessed Chase it is revealed that Morgan Le Fey, the sorceress of myth is actually responsible for all of these occurrences.
 After a battle, Lara is able to destroy Merlin’s Stone which opens a portal and they are able to return to their own time.

 Their next adventure is the result of an offer by Madeline Hovan.
 A dead man in Lara’s room left a green orb on her bed.
 It is revealed that he was a Midnight Squire.
 A group of men burst into her room and reveal that the orb is the Eye of Shaharrettin.
 There is a brief gun battle, but she and Madeline manage to escape.
 They next steal a plane from a group of drug smugglers and head for Washington D.C. where Lara meets with her old professor, Mister Rivers.
 Shortly after meeting him and asking for his help with the artifact she realizes she is being chased, and is almost caught before Chase arrives to save them all.
 Chase tells them they must find a man named Quill, who might have the information to stop the Midnight Squires.
 On their journey to find him, they are stuck in a swampy area and as a whirlpool captures all of them Lara loses the Eye.
 When she awakens she discovers she is being held captive in a harem.
 They are soon attacked once again by the Midnight Squires but Lara manages to soon thereafter retrieve the Eye.
 Quill abandons them, but they are saved at the last moment.